-- (b) One of the challenges facing KBT is risk management.
+- (a) Discuss five ways in which Kenly Bus Transporters (KBT) could improve board effectiveness.
+(10 marks) - (b) One of the challenges facing KBT is risk management.
 Analyse five responsibilities of the KBT's board in risk management.
 (10 marks) - (c) Advise the board of KBT on eight obligations of shareholders of KBT as a listed company.
 (8 marks) - (d) Regulators of capital markets provide for the minimum threshold in the regulation of listed companies, otherwise self regulation is encouraged.

 With reference to the above statement, outline six benefits of self-regulation to the board of KBT and the transport industry.

+(e) Propose six strategies that the board of KBT could employ to minimise insider trading.
 (6 marks)

-(e) Propose six strategies that the board of KBT could employ to minimise insider trading.
-(6 marks) (Total: 40 marks)

-(a) Explain the following corporate governance models:
+- (a) Explain the following corporate governance models: - (i) Consensus board model.

-(i) Consensus board model.
-(2 marks) (ii) Competency board model.
-(2 marks) (b) Summa rise three disadvantages of an advisory board.
-(3 marks) (c) Examir e four benefits that could accrue to a company that engages in corporate social responsibility (CSR).
-(Total: (8 marks) 15 marks) QUES (a) TION TI Disting HREE uish between "transaction cost theory" and "agency theory" of governance.
-(2 marks)
+(ii) Competency board model.

+(b) Summarise three disadvantages of an advisory board.

+(c) Examine four benefits that could accrue to a company that engages in corporate social responsibility (CSR).
+(8 marks)

+(a) Distinguish between "transaction cost theory" and "agency theory" of governance.